BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/01_0_Introducing_Bitcoin.md

 ## Is Blockchain Right for Me?

 If you want to transact bitcoins, then obviously Bitcoin is right for you.
-However, more widely, Blockchain has become a popular buzz-word even though it's not a magic bullet for all technical problems.
+However, more widely, blockchain has become a popular buzz-word even though it's not a magic bullet for all technical problems.
 With that said, there are many specific situations where blockchain is a superior technology.

 Blockchains probably _will_ be helpful if: